Genesis 13 – God Promises Abram the Land Again

 a.
 Is not the whole land before you?
 Since Abram was the eldest, and God gave all the land to Abram (not to Lot), it was pure generosity on Abram’s part that caused him to make this offer to Lot.

 b.
 If you take the left, then I will go to the right: Abram was able to fight when the occasion demanded it.
 He did not yield to Lot out of weakness, but out of love and trust in God.
-A few acres of grazing land didn’t seem worth fighting for to a man with an eternal perspective.
+A few acres of grazing land didn’t seem worth fighting for to a man who lived with an eternal perspective.

 i.
 God was glorified when Paul, out of love, waived his right to be supported by the gospel (1 Corinthians 9:14-18).
 God was glorified when Jesus, out of love, waived his right to an existence that knew no human suffering or trial by experience (Philippians 2:5-11).

 ii.
-Abram fulfilled the New Testament principle of love: Let each of you look out not only for his own interests, but also for the interests of others.
-(Philippians 2:4)
+Abram fulfilled the New Testament principle of love: Let each of you look out not only for his own interests, but also for the interests of others (Philippians 2:4).

 c.
 If you go to the right, then I will go to the left: Right or left, Abram knew he could trust God.
 He did it because he learned God would provide for his needs, and he did not have to worry about being too generous.
 Abram knew whatever Lot chose God would make sure Abram prospered.